New Jersey Family Law Attorney

-At KMHL&D, our dedicated New Jersey Family Law Attorney in Mercer County is here to make sure you understand your rights and obligations.
+At Hartman Duff, LLC, our dedicated New Jersey Family Law Attorney in Mercer County is here to make sure you understand your rights and obligations.
 Our mission is to develop innovative solutions so you have the comfort of knowing that your family is protected no matter the circumstances.
 Other important family law matters that we can effectively handle on your behalf include:

 - Domestic violence and restraining orders